-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 1 November 2022 concerning gastric ulcer and duodenal ulcer in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the

-Authority, including the sound medical-scientific evidence it has previously considered.

-- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'duodenal ulcer and duodenal erosion' in subsection 7(2); - revising ICD-10-AM codes for 'duodenal ulcer and duodenal erosion' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having Helicobacter pylori infection; - revising the factor in subsection 9(2) concerning having an infection of the duodenal mucosa; - revising the factor in subsection 9(4) concerning undergoing a course of radiotherapy; - revising the factor in subsection 9(5) concerning Yttrium microsphere therapy; - new factor in subsection 9(6) concerning having contact with a nasogastric tube or other foreign objects or extraneous material at the site of the ulcer of erosion; - new factor in subsection 9(7) concerning having Roux-en-Y gastric bypass; - revising the factor in subsection 9(9) concerning smoking; - new factor in subsection 9(11) concerning having a solid organ or bone marrow transplant; - new factor in subsection 9(12) concerning being treated with an antineoplastic agent; - revising the factor in subsection 9(13) concerning being treated with one of the following drugs or class of drugs; - revising the factor in subsection 9(14) concerning being treated with one of the following drugs or class of drugs, for clinical onset only; - revising the factor in subsection 9(15) concerning being treated with one of the following drugs or class of drugs, for clinical worsening only; - new factor in subsection 9(16) concerning having cirrhosis of the liver; - new factor in subsection 9(17) concerning having alcohol use disorder; - new factor in subsection 9(18) concerning having Crohn disease; - new factor in subsection 9(19) concerning having one of the following medical conditions; - deleting factor concerning having received a cumulative equivalent dose of ionising radiation; - new definitions of 'antineoplastic agent', 'MRCA', 'systemic mastocytosis', and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'critical illness or injury', in Schedule 1 Dictionary; and - deleting the definitions of 'a drug or a drug from a class of drugs from Specified List 1', 'a drug or a drug from a class of drugs from Specified List 2', 'a drug or a drug from a class of drugs from Specified List 3', 'a specified infection' and 'pack-year of cigarettes, or the equivalent thereof in other tobacco products'.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 1 November 2022 concerning gastric ulcer and duodenal ulcer in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'duodenal ulcer and duodenal erosion' in subsection 7(2); - revising ICD-10-AM codes for 'duodenal ulcer and duodenal erosion' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(2) concerning having Helicobacter pylori infection; - revising the factor in subsection 9(3) concerning having an infection; - revising the factor in subsection 9(5) concerning undergoing a course of radiotherapy; - revising the factor in subsection 9(6) concerning ionising radiation, by the inclusion of a note; - revising the factor in subsection 9(7) concerning undergoing 90Yttrium microsphere therapy; - revising the factor in subsection 9(8) concerning having contact with a nasogastric tube; - new factor in subsection 9(9) concerning having Roux-en-Y gastric bypass; - revising the factor in subsection 9(11) concerning smoking; - new factor in subsection 9(13) concerning having a solid organ or bone marrow transplant; - new factor in subsection 9(14) concerning being treated with an antineoplastic agent; - revising the factor in subsection 9(15) concerning being treated with one of the following drugs or class of drugs; - revising the factor in subsection 9(16) concerning being treated with one of the following drugs or class of drugs, for clinical onset only; - revising the factor in subsection 9(17) concerning being treated with one of the following drugs or class of drugs, for clinical worsening only; - revising the factor in subsection 9(18) concerning experiencing category 1A stressors; - revising the factor in subsection 9(20) concerning diagnosed by a registered medical practitioner with anxiety disorder, depressive disorder, bipolar disorder, obsessive compulsive disorder or panic disorder; - new factor in subsection 9(22) concerning having alcohol use disorder; - new factor in subsection 9(23) concerning having diabetes mellitus; - new factor in subsection 9(24) concerning having Crohn disease; - new factor in subsection 9(25) concerning having one of the following medical conditions;

+- new factor in subsection 9(26) concerning having chronic obstructive pulmonary disease; - deleting factors concerning experiencing a category 1B stressor; - new definitions of 'antineoplastic agent', 'MRCA', 'systemic mastocytosis' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'critical illness or injury', in Schedule 1 Dictionary; and - deleting the definitions of 'a category 1A stressor', 'a category 1B stressor', 'a clinically significant disorder of mental health as specified', 'a corpse', 'a drug or a drug from a class of drugs from Specified List 1', 'a drug or a drug from a class of drugs from Specified List 2', 'a drug or a drug from a class of drugs from Specified List 3', 'a specified infection', 'an eye witness', 'being treated with an immunosuppressive drug' and 'pack-year of cigarettes, or the equivalent thereof in other tobacco products'.